mirko/SonOTA/README.md

 # Reporting issues

 If you are having an issue runinng this, please include the following information:
- - The full output of the actual run (remember to remove your WiFi password)
+ - The full output of the actual run, a log file is now produced which can be uploaded by dragging and dropping the file in your web browser
  - The model and version of your Sonoff device
+ - The operating system and version of Python you're using